anavarro9731/soap/src/setup.md

 ### Create Source Code and Infrastructure

 Open powershell.

+run `az login` followed by `az devops login` to make sure the CLI is authenticated.
+If you have multiple organisations/accounts be careful that your are logged into the right one.

 Running the ```.\create-new-service.psm1``` script will create a Devops project and pipeline.
 Next you must edit the pipeline variables for the new build.